two-torial/two-torial/docs/games/chunithmluminous/setup.md

     CHUNITHM executables are protected and will not run on a regular computer.

-    Obtained unprotected (also called "unpacked" or "decrypted" by the community) copies of `chusanApp.exe` and `amdaemon.exe` for your game version.
-If these weren't provided with your data, join the [Discord](https://discord.gg/cZRUmEPK78) for assistance.
+    Obtain unprotected (also called "unpacked" or "decrypted" by the community) copies of `chusanApp.exe` and `amdaemon.exe` for your game version.

     Copy `chusanApp.exe` and `amdaemon.exe` to the `bin` folder of your game data.
 Agree to overwrite when asked.